rafaeloliveiralopes/rafaeloliveiralopes/README.md

 * I can read sheet music and play the acoustic guitar.
 * In my free time, when I’m not studying, I love playing games and watching series with my wife.
 * I love reading books, and the first one I read was at age 16: *"O Mistério do Cinco Estrelas"* by Marcos Rey.
   Since then, reading has been part of my daily routine.
-If you like to read, take a look at my profile in <a href="https://www.goodreads.com/user/show/81398089-rafael">goodreads.com</a>.
+If you enjoy reading, check out my profile on <a href="https://www.goodreads.com/user/show/81398089-rafael">goodreads.com</a>.

 #### Have you read a book that changed your mindset?
 Do you have a project in mind that you'd like to develop collaboratively?